microsoft/winget-create/doc/dsc.md

 # dsc command (Winget-Create)

-The **dsc** command is the entry point for using DSC (Desired State Coonfiguration) with Winget-Create.
+The **dsc** command is the entry point for using DSC (Desired State Configuration) with Winget-Create.

 ## Usage